 From the printing press to the skyscraper, engineers throughout history have designed the infrastructure that makes up our lives today.
 Engineering is a fascinating and complex subject with many areas of focus.
 In short, engineers use science and math to solve problems, build tools, and figure out how to make technological and scientific advances a reality.
 Engineers play an essential role in today’s society, and can be found in a range of disciplines.
-Civil, mechanical, and industrial engineers are among the most popular jobs in the field, and each earns around $88,000 per year, on average.
+Civil, mechanical, and industrial engineers are among the most popular jobs in the field, and the expected annual salaries for these careers is about $89,000, according to the Bureau of Labor Statistics.
 Below is our rankings list of the best online colleges offering bachelor’s degrees in engineering.
 Continue reading for more information on majors, accreditation, and licensing requirements for engineers.

 Online Bachelor's in Engineering with the Highest Return on Investment